CadeTormanen/hp-capstone-2025-docker/readme.txt

 	backend, frontend, and database are daemons, and should always be running. vue simply builds the vue project, and stops.

+GETTING STARTED:
+	0. Install docker and docker-compose on your computer.
+	1. Clone this repository to your local computer (if you haven't already)
+	2. Remove the readme files from frontend-src and backend-src
+	3. Clone the frontend and backend code into frontend-src and backend-src, respectively.
+	4. Ensure you are not running any web servers on port 80 on your local computer (since the frontend Docker container will need it)
+	5. execute "sudo docker-compose up" in the root of the Docker repo (same directory as the docker-compose YAML file)
+	6. wait just a few seconds.
+If successful, logs should show non-error messages for all four images.

 HOW TO USE: